 Will the new story shed light on the events of the first film?

-Alien: Paradise Lost starts shooting in early 2016.
+Alien: Covenant starts shooting in early 2016.
 We’ll be keeping track of everything we know about the upcoming installment here and update it regularly.

 What is the title of the movie?